OpenDSA/OpenDSA/RST/en/Tutorials/MTadvanced.rst

 makes the first else if TRUE, the code will return 8, allowing the mutant to be killed.
 But what happens when MT sets this condition to FALSE?
-Well that means our code will skip that base case, which seems like a good test should lead to a failure.
+Well that means our code will skip that base case, which seems like an input of 1 should lead to a failure.
 But consider what happens next.
 If we modify our example to try exponentiate(8, 1) where MT set the first else if to FALSE, we end up in our else case where we multiply